What are miracles? RE resources

 2. Lesson plans and resources for: What are miracles?

-What are miracles?
-Lesson plan
+[d] What are miracles?
+Worksheet.

-3. A free children’s song about miracles.
+3. Cartoon video Bible Story and a children’s song about miracles.

-‘Jesus and his Miracles’ Bible Song by music 4 kids TV.
+‘Jesus and His Miracles’ Bible Song by music 4 kids TV.

 4. How to fulfil the locally agreed syllabus for ‘What are miracles?’

-Hopefully, you will be able to match your local agreed syllabus with what is here which satisfies eight councils:
+Hopefully, you will be able to match your local agreed syllabus with what is here, which satisfies eight councils:

 The green text is from other Councils: Lewisham Borough, West Sussex, Hull and East Riding.